Jyotish547/Portfolio/Proposal.md

 **JavaScript's Unknown Territories:**

 1. Add transitions using JS libraries.
 I plan to integrate the Three.js library to bring in some 3D elements and animations, adding depth and engagement to the portfolio.
-2. Other APIs that I am thinking of using are AOS, Anime.js, and Isotope, Particle.js.
+2. Other APIs I am considering using are AOS, Anime.js, and Isotope, Particle.js.
 3. Implement an interactive 3D header

 **Content or Information Sources:**